Meridith "Duck" Bardus, Secretary, Board of Directors

 Lisha works as a Frontline member on cybersecurity for activists, Internet access in the field, translation, open source applications and coding, when needed.

-Lisa Ling, Interim Board Member
+Lisa Ling, Board of Directors

 Lisa joined the military in 1991, serving as an army medic and nurse before transferring to the Air National Guard (ANG).
 In the Guard, she became a communications technician, working on various types of electronic equipment including DCGS (Distributed Common Ground System; the U.S. Air Force defines DCGS as its "primary intelligence, surveillance and reconnaissance collection, processing, exploitation, analysis and dissemination" system).